Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 If a field in a table is optional, it is possible to insert a new record or update a record without adding a value to this field.
 Then, the field will be saved with a NULL value.

 Note: It is very important to understand that a NULL value is different from a zero value or a field that contains spaces.
 A field with a NULL value is one that has been left blank during record creation!

+How can you return a default value for a NULL?

+MySQL

+The MySQL IFNULL() function lets you return an alternative value if an expression is NULL:

+SELECT ProductName, UnitPrice * (UnitsInStock + IFNULL(UnitsOnOrder, 0))
+FROM Products
+or we can use the COALESCE() function, like this:

+SELECT ProductName, UnitPrice * (UnitsInStock + COALESCE(UnitsOnOrder, 0))
+FROM Products
+SQL Server

+The SQL Server ISNULL() function lets you return an alternative value when an expression is NULL :

+SELECT ProductName, UnitPrice * (UnitsInStock + ISNULL(UnitsOnOrder, 0))
+FROM Products